 If you have any questions or feedback on this article, please leave a comment in the comments section below.
 We'd love to hear from you!

 Please also share this article with your friends and followers.

 Author: Sally Mitchell, founder of Body Flows Yoga Retreats and RYT 200 Yoga Teacher leads yoga retreats in the USA, Mexico and Costa Rica.
-Sally also uses her technology and marketing skills from 20 years working in the corporate world to offer website development and SEO Services for other yoga teachers and wellness practitioners.
 Living in beautiful Sonoma, California, after 15 years in NYC and San Francisco, her approach as a leader and teacher is holistic, balanced and grounded.
-She enjoys practicing and studying yoga, hiking and trail running in nature, traveling, writing, blogging and inspiring others to live a more spiritual and meaningful life.
+She enjoys practicing and studying yoga, hiking and trail running in nature, traveling, writing, blogging and inspiring others to live a more meaningful life.